 One beautiful lookout point and two scenic waterfalls is what you get to enjoy when you follow the steep Victoria Falls Track down into the Grose Valley.

 Interestingly enough, the waterfall isn’t actually visible from the lookout.
-In other words, to see the waterfalls, you’re going to have to head down into the valley!
+In other words, to see the waterfall, you’re going to have to undertake the steep descent into the valley.

-It really is quite a steep walk, so make sure you come prepared with appropriate footwear and a bottle of water.
-The water especially will be much needed on a warm day.
+It really is quite a steep walk, so make sure you come prepared with appropriate footwear and a filled up bottle of water.
+That water will be much needed, especially on a warm day.

 Victoria Falls and Cascades